 Monday, October 15th - Dr. Lauret Savoy

-Dr. Savoy is a Professor of Environmental Studies at Mount Holyoke College, and will present a reading from her award-winning book, Trace: Memory, History, Race, and the American Landscape
+Dr. Savoy is a Professor of Environmental Studies at Mount Holyoke College, and on the Board of Directors of the National Parks Conservation Association.
+Dr. Savoy presented a reading from her award-winning book, Trace: Memory, History, Race, and the American Landscape.

 Monday, November 5th - Dr. Paul Finkelman

-All lectures begin at 7:00 p.m and will be held at the Bessie Smith Cultural Center, located at 200 E. M.L.King Blvd., Chattanooga, TN 37402
+All lectures began at 7:00 p.m and were held at the Bessie Smith Cultural Center, located at 200 E. M.L.King Blvd., Chattanooga, TN 37402

 Visit our Upcoming NPP Events page for the full bios of all of our 2018 speakers!